2BitWizard/GB_Mini_Camera/README.md

 - Lead free solder in wire is really crap and will be a pain to use.
 Either use old good lead/tin alloy with flux core if you can find some or lead free solder paste.
 And always remind the rule of thumb when using flux: "the bigger the blob, the better the job".
 - The ferrite beads have been removed even if they are still mentioned in the pdf desciption of the project.
 - The schematic is precise enough to troubleshoot any issue with a multimeter in continuity mode.

-## Why I won't provide any further help on this fork
-I wasted uncountable hours helping people with flashable camera projects sometimes without receiving any thank in return.
-I've made many flashable cameras for free, even sacrifying some of my own cameras in case something went wrong on my side.
-I've actively contributed to [Photo!](https://github.com/untoxa/gb-photo), the flashable camera custom rom, all on my free time and hollidays.
-My reward ?
-Public defamation on social media by some well known scumbags of the Game Boy retro "community".
-I've really had enough of all that shit at a certain point.
-So you're on your own with this project, try to contact the original author for issues but he is probably as pissed as I am for the same reasons.

 ## Acknoledgements
 - [Andreas Hahn](https://github.com/HerrZatacke) and [Mraulio](https://github.com/Mraulio) for helping me to complete this fork with relevant informations I did not have initially.